 Commanders, Troopers, auditors and inspectors spend time out of their home assigned post to conduct MCSAP activities such as blitzes in other areas of the state, attend meetings, training and in-service.
 The NDHP anticipates that each commander, sergeant, trooper, New entrant auditor and civilian inspector will spend on average 1 day per month on overnight stay.
 State Rate for lodging is \$86.40 per night plus tax.
 We follow the state limits on allowed room rates for these locations.
 In addition, throughout the FFY, the NDHP budgets for numerous "In-state training" seminars and events.
 See table below for specific details.
-The NDHP estimates total in-state travel for FFY 2023 will be approximately \$9,412.
+The NDHP estimates total in-state travel for FFY 2024 will be approximately \$22,985.

-Planned Training and Travel for MCSAP FFY 2023
+Planned Training and Travel for MCSAP FFY 2024

-TRAINING LOCATION PERSONNEL NIGHTS REGISTRATION FEE HOTEL MEALS Gen Haz Mat Bismarck, ND N/A N/A \$0.00 \$0.00 \$0.00 Cargo Tank Helena, MT Oct 3-7th, 2022 1 6 n/a \$680 \$450 Other Bulk Packaging n/a NAS Part A (recruits) Bismarck, ND 8 5 \$0.00 \$1385 (instructors) \$0.00 1 20
+TRAINING LOCATION # of PERSONNEL # of NIGHTS REGISTRATION FEE HOTEL MEALS AIR FARE RENTAL VEHICLE

+Gen Haz Mat N/A \$0.00 \$0 \$0 \$0 \$0.00

+Cargo Tank N/A

+Other Bulk Packaging N/A

+NAS Part A (recruits) Bismarck, ND, Spring 2024, LETA 20 5 \$1385 (2 instructors) \$4500 \$0.00 \$0.00